-Working Adult Social Care clients
+Working with Adult Social Care clients

 Working with an Adult Social Care client